International Computers Limited: Executive

 The 290x operating system, known as 'Executive', allowed the machines to be operated 'manually' via a video console.
 GEORGE1* ran on top of Executive to control batch processes by means of JCL (Job Control Language), which was based very closely upon the macro language of the 1900 GEORGE1S operating system.

 TME (Transaction Machine Environment)

 TME was the operating system on the ME29 and required CL (Control Language) to run jobs – 'manual' operation being discouraged.

 Practically all the software packages available on the 1900 range ran on the 290x and ME29 systems.

 In about 1982, a new Transaction Processing System TME-TP was introduced for the ME29, with a subset of the facilities of TPMS (cf 2900 software).

 TME came bundled with a hierarchical database management system called RAPID (Record Access Program Independent of Data).
 This was built around 1900 IDMS, and consisted of a set of user interfaces which provided a "user friendly" graphical database schema design and configuration environment, and an RML COBOL-based programming environment.
 Everything was compiled into the equivalent 1900 IDMS objects for use at run time.

+Personal computers

+Amidst the broader appearance of personal computers in the early 1980s, ICL introduced the DRS 20, a system supporting multiple DRS 20 Model 10 (or DRS 10) client machines, each equipped with the 8085 processor, accessing Model 40 and Model 50 file storage computers over an ICL network.
+In this context, ICL's commitment to the emerging microcomputer market was questioned by industry commentators who regarded the DRS 10 as a missed opportunity, producing a machine whose £2,250 price was elevated substantially by a £1,000 network card that could have been replaced with a disk controller to deliver a competitive standalone, but network-ready, CP/M system.
+ICL later added support for running CP/M under the DRX operating system, permitting CP/M applications to be used on DRS 10 machines.

+ICL launched its Personal Computer range in 1982, licensing technology from Rair and effectively adopting the established Rair Black Box product as its own, an approach described as "a prime example of badge engineering" in one assessment of the range.
+In common with the DRS 20 models, the Rair design also used the 8085 processor, and the Personal Computer range consisted of the low-level Model 10 with 64 KB of RAM, dual floppy drives and two serial ports; the Model 30 as an upgraded Model 10, replacing one floppy drive with a hard drive; the Model 31 as an upgraded Model 30 with 128 KB of RAM and four serial ports; and the Model 32, upgrading the Model 31 to 256 KB of RAM and eight serial ports.
+The Model 31 and 32 were categorised as multi-user systems.
+CP/M and MP/M were offered as operating systems.